anupammaurya6767/automart/README.md

-# AutoMart: Intelligent Retail Management System
+# AutoMart: Intelligent Retail Management System (ITS A PAID PROJECT, CODE IS NOT PUBLIC)

 ## Overview